Table of contents

 What is employee empowerment?

 Employee empowerment is a management philosophy that focuses on allowing an organization’s employees to make independent decisions and to feel empowered to take action as they see fit.
-This is in contrast to micromanagement, which does not allow for independent decision making.
+This contrasts with micromanagement, which does not allow for independent decision making.

 Companies that are interested in empowering employees should act on the following: